How Palliative Care Social Workers Support Patients With Terminal Illnesses

 • Psychotherapy.
 Patients experiencing extreme pain require sophisticated mental and emotional tools for dealing with trauma.
 Palliative care social workers with an understanding of psychotherapy are able to guide clients toward resources and other professionals who can help.

-• Conflict mediation..
-Life-threatening illnesses present many uncertainties.
-As a result, family members may disagree with how to best handle care and treatment.
+• Conflict mediation.
+Serious and terminal illnesses present many uncertainties.
+As a result, family members may disagree on how to best handle the patient’s care and treatment.
 In addition, a patient or family member may come into conflict with a care provider.
 Palliative care social workers can help lead family members through a dispute resolution process to reduce tension and foster understanding.

 • Patient care planning.
-Palliative care social workers assess their patients to determine the type and level of support that will be most beneficial.
+Palliative care social workers assess their patients to determine the type and level of support that will be most beneficial to them.
 They then present options to their patients and help them decide how to proceed.

 • Advocacy.
 The unique position of palliative care social workers gives them access to information about patients that other care providers might not have.
 As a result, they must use this information to skillfully advocate on behalf of their patients.
 This can ensure patients are treated with sensitivity, culturally and otherwise.